 Should I pick the flowers off my cucumber plants?

 Yes, you should pick flowers off your cucumber plants once a week to avoid a bitter-tasting cucumber.
-Flowers on cucumbers depends on the type of cucumber plant you have.
+Flowers on cucumbers depend on the type of cucumber plant you have.
 If the flowers on cucumbers are not picked regularly, the fruits that develop will leave you with a nasty after taste and the vine will stop producing early.

 Is Epsom salt good for cucumbers?